-Homelessness is a big issue in Ireland.
-According to Focus Ireland, one of Ireland's leading homeless charities, the main cause of our current homeless crisis is the broken housing system.
+According to Focus Ireland the main cause of the currently homelessness crisis is the broken housing system in Ireland.
 Vulnerable young people can be heavily impacted by the housing crisis, with private landlords, social housing bodies and local authorities not willing to rent to them.

 Young people who grew up in care can often become homeless due to lack of support after leaving care.
 After leaving care, it can be difficult to find accommodation especially if they are unemployed and without support from a family.
 As a young person who is unemployed it is also extremely difficult to pay rent on jobseeker’s allowance or benefits as they receive a reduced rate of social welfare payment.